How to Ace an Interview and Get a Job: 10 Top Tips

 - See if anything is unclear, and make notes—you’ll be able to clarify those things during the interview.

-All of the above will ensure that you come prepared, ask relevant questions, and use negotiations to your advantage.
+All of the above will ensure that you come prepared for the interview, ask relevant questions, and use negotiations to your advantage.

 Pro Tip: Some requirements are not “mandatory” but are “good to have.”
 If there’s an app or a particular piece of software that you’ve never used before, be proactive.
 Find a free course or a YouTube tutorial, and play around with it for a couple of days—so you can use this as a bonus when the interview comes.